How to Make an Easy Blue Jean Rag Quilt Tutorial

 If you have a specific design layout for your blocks, be sure to take a picture to refer to.
 It seems that blocks tend to get mixed up despite your best efforts, and it’s not always easy to visual where each block needs to be.
 A photo will save a lot of time.

-How to Sew a Blue Jean Rag Quilt Together
+How to Assemble a Blue Jean Rag Quilt

 Rag Quilt Blocks Are Cut Larger